 Did you know that there are almost 5000 satellites moving around our planet at the moment?
 Some of them look for life outside our galaxy, but most of them actually make our lives a lot easier and safer.
 Wondering how they do this?
 Then join this Future Session that we organise in collaboration with Space4Good.

-Space4Good is a group of technology experts which advises NGOs and social enterprises.
-This includes advice on how satellite earth observation and geoinformation platforms can help them make better, faster and cheaper decisions while mapping and tracking the impact they achieve.
+Space4Good advises NGOs and social enterprises.
+This includes advice on how satellite earth observation and geo-information platforms can help them make better, faster and cheaper decisions while mapping and tracking the impact they achieve.
 For example, they advised a social enterprise that is planting trees to offset their CO2 emissions, to track whether the trees are really planted.

 In this session, Alexander Gunkel, founder of Space4Good, will be our expert on this topic.
 He will share with you the fundamentals of earth observation, introduce new satellite systems and present some of the projects his company worked on.
 Questions to be answered are: what can I see with a satellite, what are the costs and can I protect myself from being observed.
 But also: can I download and work with images myself?
 And where to get them?
 After, it’s your turn to come up with ideas and thoughts on how satellites and maps can help your organisation to monitor and visualise the work you are doing.

 Date: Tuesday the 26th of March

 Sign up below to join the second Future Session of this year!